Anusha-Suvarna/Market_Segmentation/README.md

 ## Dataset Overview

-The dataset used in this project is the "Marketing_data.csv" file available in the 'dataset' folder.
+The dataset used in this project is the `Marketing_data.csv` file available in the `Dataset` folder.
 It contains various features related to credit card usage, such as balance, purchase frequency, credit limit, payments, etc. This dataset was preprocessed and scaled before applying segmentation techniques.

 | Feature                        | Description                                                             |